 The Marble Temple (its actual name is Wat Benchamabophit) is all made with Italian Carrara white marble and gold carvings.

-Wat Benchamabophit Opening Hours: 8am to 5.30pm daily
+Wat Benchamabophit Opening Hours: Daily from 8 AM to 5.30 PM.

 The Best Markets in Bangkok